imagej/imagej.github.io/_pages/plugins/trackmate/csv-importer.md

 Depending on whether you specify to import the track values or not, the TrackMate GUI will be created at a different stage.

-## Running the exporter from the command line.
+## Running the exporter from the command line

 After installation, a Jython script called `CsvToTrackMate.py` will be addede to the `scripts` folder of your Fiji installation.
 It is meant to be called in [headless mode](/learn/headless) to directly convert a CSV file and an image file into a TrackMate file.